 – reason is the tank has a slope of 10 cm over 20 m length of tank.
 At the end of the slope, the water pipe is mounted on 20 cm height.

-– this means the last 15 m³ water will never be used (is used to gather sediments from water so the water is more clean)
+– this means the last 15 m³ water will never be used (is used to gather sediments from water)

 – Height of overflow pipes at the top of the tank is 175 cm above the water pipe which transports the water to the building.
-Hence max 175 m³ netto capacity.
+Hence max 175 m³ usable capacity.

 – Both overflow pipes have been protected for animals in August 2017.

-– There was a difficulty cleaning the tank since the water pipe that is actually at the complete bottom of the tank, which is meant to empty the tank for cleaning
+– In 2017 there was some difficulty cleaning the tank since the water pipe that is at the complete bottom of the tank, which is meant to empty the tank for cleaning

 – was completely blocked with roots and other stuff